The golden hour problem

 - Zero-day vulnerabilities where fixes must be applied immediately

-In other words: cooldowns buy you time, not certainty.
+Cooldowns buy you time, not certainty.
 Use that time to let scanners run, advisories surface, and the community react.
 Then decide from a position of information, not urgency.

 Pinning to immutable references